 - Chance is exactly what it describes: ‘the cards, the wheels, the dice.’

 - Reward is ‘anything you win of value’ (Yes…even raffle tickets!)

 So as the event organizer, you cannot charge for chips.
 Additionally, you cannot allow the redemption of guest’s gaming chips for raffle tickets, prizes or anything of value.
 It’s that simple.
 ‘All gaming must be complimentary – no purchase required to play.’
 The casino games in a fundraiser can only be used as a form of entertainment.
 Although many people think they can, you cannot open your very own casino, (with or without), a small games of chance license.
 There seems to be a lot of confusion about a small games of chance license as it relates to the casino game entertainment.
-Stay tuned – because we plan to discuss more about this in our next blog.
+Stay tuned – because we plan to discuss more on this in our next blog.

 We will help you with Pennsylvania law regarding casino nights

 Elite Casino Events is staffed entirely by casino professionals.
 It’s extremely important to us that you understand and abide by the law regarding casino night entertainment.
 If some other company is telling you that ‘you can sell chips and use raffle tickets for redemption at the end of play’ – they are quite simply not telling you the truth.
 They are selling you…not helping you.
 We’re here to help you understand and abide by the law in Pennsylvania.
-All 501C charities can successfully host a casino themed fundraiser and also meet the requirements of the law.
-We’ve got a winning formula designed specifically for our charity organizations in Pennsylvania.
+All 501C charities can successfully host a casino-themed fundraiser and also meet the requirements of the law.
+We’ve got a winning formula designed specifically for our charitable organizations in Pennsylvania.
 Please call us to schedule your strategy meeting today, so that…Everybody Wins.